« back to lab.rolisoft.net

 I attempted developing a file transfer feature, but since I was trying to push the file through the active connection, it was extremely slow and blocked the whole connection while the transfer was running.

-Exactly a year and a day later, on October 20th, 2010, I restarted the development, again, from scratch.
+Exactly a year and a day later, I restarted the development, again, from scratch.
 This time I'm focusing on performance, extensibility and to do cryptography right.

 Now I fully understand the concept of object-oriented programming and I know a thing or two about cryptography.